-We caught up with Seema Eagle Eye Bux, who is the Beaver Section Leader with 10th Fulwood (Salaam) Scouts in Preston.
+We caught up with Eagle Eye, who is the Beaver Section Leader with 10th Fulwood (Salaam) Scouts in Preston.
 She told us about the importance of the Beavers Health and Fitness Badge and how it teaches her Beavers about the importance of a healthy lifestyle for their physical and mental health.

 When and why did you choose to get involved with Scouts?